 - 3 to 6 ounces of organic feta cheese

 - A bunch of Italian parsley, leaves pinched off – to taste

-- Natural salt blend, to taste
+- Natural Salt Blend, to taste

-- Pepper and juniper blend, to taste
+- Pepper & Juniper Blend, to taste

 - Optional – 2-4 cups of arugula OR 1-2 cups broccoli florets, steamed to al denté and cooled

-Prepare the pasta according to directions on the package.
+Prepare the legume pasta according to directions on the package.
 Set aside to cool; you can run it under cold water and pat it dry to speed the process, if need be.

 Drain the artichoke hearts and slice into quarters.
 Wash tomatoes and parsley in water and pat dry.
 Slice the tomatoes into small pieces.
 Pick parsley leaves from the stems, enough for desired color contrast and leafy green flavor.
 Combine the artichoke hearts, parsley and tomatoes in a large bowl.
 Add your desired amount of cooled cooked pasta, then crumble in some organic feta cheese, and mix together.
 Add in optional steamed (and cooled) broccoli if you like.

 While you can enjoy this Mediterranean Pasta Salad immediately, marinating it in the fridge for a few hours will allow the flavors to meld.
 Serve each salad on a bed of arugula, or by itself in a bowl.
-A pasta salad made with the entire package of red lentil pasta will serve 3 to 6.

 Why this Mediterranean Pasta Salad is Healthy